 Erected 1979 by Princess Parlor No.84, Native Daughters of the Golden West , June 9, 1979.

 Location.
 38° 9.529′ N, 120° 36.76′ W. Marker is in Calaveritas, California, in Calaveras County.
 Marker can be reached from the intersection of Costa Road and Calaveritas Road.
+Marker is located 4.5 miles SE of San Andreas.
 Touch for map.
-Marker is located 4.5 miles SE of San Andreas.
 Marker is in this post office area: San Andreas CA 95249, United States of America.
+Touch for directions.

 Regarding The Costa Store.
 Also see: Calaveritas marker for additional information.

 Also see . . .
 The Costa Store.
 (Submitted on October 26, 2008, by Syd Whittle of El Dorado Hills, California.)

 Additional keywords.
 Gold Rush